ballerina-platform/ballerina-distribution/examples/graphql-hello-world/graphql_hello_world.md

 A `graphql:Service` in Ballerina represents a GraphQL schema.
 Each resource method of the `graphql:Service` with the `get` accessor represents a resolver function in the root `Query` type.
 The return type of the `resource` method will be the type of field represented by that resource method.

-This example shows a GraphQL endpoint that has a field named `greeting` in the root `Query` type which is of type `String!`.

 ::: code graphql_hello_world.bal :::

 Run the service by executing the following command.